modio/modio-sdk-legacy/examples/sample-projects/Readme.md

 # Sample projects

 This directory contains a variety of sample projects showing the minimal configuration required to setup mod.io on different platforms.
-In every directory you will find a guide that shows how to setup, compile and run the projects and a `Makefile` showing the configuration needed.
+In every directory you will find a `Readme.md` file that assists you to setup, compile and run the projects and a `Makefile` helping you achieve the configuration needed.
 If you want a more detailed explanation please follow our [Getting Started](https://github.com/DBolical/modioSDK/wiki/Getting-Started) documentation.